yucho/yucho.github.io/src/render/posts/got-into-barfight.html.md

 Anyway, my friend James and I were having a blast.
 The bar charges a dollar per a game of eight-ball and losers pay for the game.
 We challenged regulars who were there, a duo of a laid-back white bloke and a huge Latino man.
 For the sake of storytelling, let me codename them *White* and *Brown* respectively, inspired by their skin colors.

 Brown saw me and shouted "Okajima!" numerous times like an idiot, which confused me very much.
-I shouted back "Jose!" every time he did so, and he would burst into laugher.
+I shouted back "Jose!" every time he did so, and he would burst into laughter.
 Intelligence level was quick to plunge, which was, of course, to be expected in a place to serve alcohol.

 James and I won six games on a streak.